okta/workflows-templates/workflows/automate_sso_application_creation/readme.md

 ## Limitations & Known Issues

 - Okta Integration Network (OIN) Applications - these are still created via the Okta Admin Console GUI.

+## License Agreement

+The license information for the assets associated with this flopack is in the [LICENSE](https://github.com/okta/workflows-templates/blob/master/workflows/automate_sso_application_creation/LICENSE.md) file.